|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 5) Realizing the full benefits of liquid metal reactors requires fuel reprocessing which introduces process complexity;

-6) Liquid metal cooled reactors frequently have coolant drain down and cooling thermal stress related issues that are much more onerous than the corresponding issues in a water cooled reactor;
+6) Liquid metal cooled reactors frequently have coolant drain down and related thermal stress issues that are more onerous than the corresponding issues in a water cooled reactor;

 7) In an emergency a water cooled reactor can be flooded with water from any source.
-Not so with a liquid metal cooled reactor.
+Not so with a liquid sodium cooled reactor.

-8) Liquid metal cooled fast neutron reactors must be initially fuelled with U-235 enriched uranium and/or plutonium.
-Light water cooled and moderated reactors require only a small amount of uranium enrichment.
+8) Liquid metal cooled fast neutron reactors should be initially fuelled with 20% plutonium.
+Light water cooled and moderated reactors require only about 5% of U-235 enrichment.
 CANDU heavy water cooled and moderated reactors can operate with unenriched natural uranium or spent fuel from light water reactors;

 9) The fuel bundle design and construction of liquid metal cooled fast neutron reactors is more critical than for water cooled and moderated reactors because the nuclear reaction in a fast neutron reactor is controlled by thermal expansion of the fuel instead of by slow neutrons.

-10) The prefered liquid metal coolant sodium is a fire hazard and reacts violently with water.
+10) Liquid sodium is a fire hazard and reacts violently with water.

 MOLTEN SALT REACTORS:

 Molten salt reactors (MSRs) are fast neutron reactors that use a molten salt as the primary coolant.
-Molten salt reactors can potentially operate at core temperatures in the range 700 degrees C to 1500 degrees C and hence potentially opens the door to direct use of nuclear energy for high temperature processes such as ammonia production and hydrocarbon fuel reformation.
-However, molten salt reactors face a legion of practical material problems relating to the confinement tank, the control rods, the primary to secondary heat exchanger and nuclear waste disposal.
-In a MSR the fuel is dissolved in the salt.
+Molten salt reactors can theoretically operate at core temperatures in the range 700 degrees C to 1500 degrees C and hence potentially permit direct use of nuclear energy for high temperature processes such as ammonia production and hydrocarbon fuel reformation.
+However, molten salt reactors face a legion of practical material problems.
+In a MSR the fuel is dissolved in the fuel salt.
 The power level of a MSR self regulates via thermal expansion of the molten salt.
 However, extracting heat from a MSR causes fission products dissolved in the salt to plate onto the relatively cool heat exchange surfaces.

-A MSR that uses NaF operates very hot.
-A MSR that uses either a lithium or a chloride salt to reduce the operating temperature requires at least one expensive isotope separation.
+A MSR that uses either lithium or a chloride salt in its fuel requires at least one expensive isotope separation.
 At this time the practical economics of MSR technology are questionable.